Frequently asked questions about migrations

 Following the move, we will have to configure your sites on the new server following the migration, so the downtime is not limited to 60 minutes, but we aim to minimise the time for which your site is unavailable as much as possible.

 The DNS configuration for your website will also need to be updated.
 This “points” your domain to the physical server your account is tied to.
 This is because your website will be moving to a new IP address, and the results of this change will need time to propagate globally.
-We recommend waiting 48 hours for this to fully update, though in most cases it is much sooner.
+We recommend waiting 24 hours for this to fully update, though in most cases it is much sooner, typically within a few hours.

 How will this affect me?